Job Search Strategies

 - Try never to hang up the phone without getting at least two referral contacts ("I appreciate your time—who do you know whom you think would be important for me to contact?").

-- Get creative in sourcing leads: business news headlines, trade data, financial filings, company websites, news of promotions, yellow pages … all possible avenues for contact ("I read about the Jones Company's plans to open a new CRC in Waterbury and have contacts that may prove valuable to you." [candidates for rep positions as well as yourself as manager]).
+- Get creative in sourcing leads: business news headlines, trade data, financial filings, company websites, news of promotions, yellow pages … all possible avenues for contact ("I read about the Jones Company's plans to open a new CRC in Tampa and have contacts that may prove valuable to you." [candidates for rep positions as well as yourself as manager]).
 Join groups appropriate to your field or industry on LinkedIn and follow thought leaders regularly.

 - Conduct exploratory/informational meetings (in fact, you can say, "I understand you may not be hiring now—I'm interested in picking your brain: how you got into this line of work, what you like best, your ideas for someone with my background and skills, what trends you see.").

 - Follow through!
-Thank you notes are as essential to all your referral contacts as they are when actually interviewing.
+Thank you notes via email are as essential to all your referral contacts as they are when actually interviewing.
 And be sure to update everyone who assisted you once you are successful—and offer to be a resource to them.
 Enclose several networking cards.

-- Use the internet for follow-up networking, emailing, and due diligence.
+- Use the web for follow-up networking, emailing, and due diligence.
 Google is invaluable for finding industry news and key information about target companies.
 Mine as much data as you can before making your calls—just reasonably limit that time so that half a day doesn't pass without making phone calls!

 - Just do it!
 The more calls you make, the more quickly you'll begin interviewing (the best place to sell yourself is in person) … and the faster you'll secure the right offer.